iwasinnamuknow/sfml_video/Readme.md

 of a few days hacking and needs plenty of love before ideally being released.
 I only make this available to hopefully save others some time and give them a base to work from.

+Because the audio and video decoding is happening on main thread, if the game loop is too slow the audio buffer will not be filled quickly enough.
+At extremely low loop speed presumably the video buffer would suffer the same problem.
+I'm guessing having a thread dedicated to decoding and filling the buffers this wouldn't be an issue but I didn't get that far.

 ## How To

 Build with CMake, copy the provided mp4 sample next to the binary and run.